Super Lawyers

 In addition to the growing number of Tylenol autism lawsuits in the class action MDL in federal court, many of these cases are also pending in state courts (mainly in California) that are not part of the MDL.

-MDL Judge Denise Cote recently issued an Order outlining how discovery in the federal court cases in the MDL should be coordinated with ongoing discovery in parallel with Tylenol autism lawsuit in state courts.
+MDL Judge Denise Cote recently issued an Order outlining how discovery in the federal court cases in the MDL should be coordinated with ongoing discovery in parallel with the Tylenol autism lawsuit in state courts.
 The Order gives the state court the option of piggybacking off the consolidated discovery efforts in the MDL for greater efficiency.

 February 1, 2023 – Class Action Hearing Today